Arpan733/HandsOn_DAA_1002276493/Hands On 6/Hands On 6.md

 # Hands On 6 Answers

 ## 1. Implement both versions of quicksort (random and non-random choice for the pivot) and share the GitHub repository with your source code.
-I have uploaded the file name: quicksort.py
-Also, I have mentioned the output for the code:
+I have uploaded the file "quicksort.py," which contains the quicksort code with random and non-random pivot choices.
+I have also mentioned the code's output.

 ![Question 1 Output](https://github.com/user-attachments/assets/aa0f642b-9a97-4b61-86c9-9549900ea01c)